-One of the great aspects of being human is having the addictive self and then understanding how to make the addicted self an ally.
-Harriette is a gifted speaker, an evolutionist, the author of “Crimes of the Spirit” and “The Divine Bitch Handbook”, a mother, grandmother, and an all around wise woman.
+Harriette is a gifted speaker, an evolutionist, the author of “Crimes of the Spirit” and “The Divine Bitch Handbook”, and a mother and grandmother who resides joyfully in Santa Fe.